JOURNAL OF GENTRY GENEALOGY

 Introduction

-A. John Gentry - Fourth Generation of Gentrys
+A. John Gentry of Botetourt County

-Died - 1807, Montgomery County, Ohio
+– died 1807, Montgomery County, Ohio

-Married about 1793, probably in Tennessee, to Hannah Cox (widow, probable maiden name Newman); born 2 Nov 1767, died before 1830.
+– married about 1793, probably in Tennessee, to Hannah Cox (widow, probable maiden name Newman);

 Children of John and Hannah: